 - Time management skills

-Furthermore, accountants need to be able to pay close attention to details.
-One small piece can make the difference between thousands of dollars for your client, so you’ll want to make sure that you’re always on your game.
+In addition to this ability, accountants have to be able to pay great attention to the specifics.
+Because one minor part might mean the difference between hundreds of dollars and thousands of dollars for your customer, you’ll want to make sure that you’re always on top of your game.

 Different types of accountants

 The term “accountant” is typically used in a broad sense because it refers to a wide variety of professions.
 However, within the discipline of accounting, there are a great many subfields to specialise in.
 If you are interested in pursuing a career in accounting, you should probably start thinking about the specific kind of job that you would like to accomplish.

 Also, if you are the owner of a small business wanting to engage an accountant, you will want to ensure that you choose the appropriate kind of accountant for your company.

 In order to assist in the determination of the price of goods and services, cost accountants examine financial records and data on depreciation.

 A cost accountant provides assistance to a company in the measurement of its operational expenses, which enables the company to make future decisions that are more strategic.